no1638/paidkitcreator/README.md

 | the program is free to download, however it is not free to use!
 | 597516319545622549 is my discord ID, go to discord.id (website) and look up my ID to find my username, add me and we can discuss payment methods!

+# Known question:
+>Why is it so expensive?
+its expensive because over a days worth of coding alone + hours it took debugging and testing that went into the project!

 # !!FOR MORE INQUIRY ADD ME ON DISCORD!!